Loukoumades Greek Honey Donuts

 Loukoumades, often referred to as Greek honey donuts, may seem intimidating to make.
 But they essentially are fried dough balls that are soaked in honey and topped with various toppings.

-What are loukoumades - These are bite-sized desserts that are fried, soaked in syrup, and dusted with cinnamon or powdered sugar.
+What are loukoumades?
+These are bite-sized desserts that are fried, soaked in syrup, and dusted with cinnamon or powdered sugar.
 Their origin could be Greek, but they’re popular all over the world.
-They're a common treat during the holiday season.
+They’re a common treat during the holiday season.

-Why makes these donuts
+Why make these donuts

 - They are so simple and easy to make.
 And very quick too!